alexchenuw/devopslabs/Lab-28/README.md

 ## Lab 28.
-Building a simple CI and CD pipeline with Jenkins
+In-Class Lab: Building a simple CI and CD pipeline with Jenkins
 ___

-Follow along lab
+_This is an inclass lab where students will be following the instructor step by step to set up._
+_This lab guide only covers the major steps/screencaptures for the lab, please do follow with instructor on the detail instruction_

 ## * At github respository: